Acoolguyy/ReiNand/README.md

     make launcher - Compiles CakeHax/CakeBrah payload
     make a9lh - Compiles arm9loaderhax payload
     make cons=[variable] - Compiles for a specific console.
 Variable can be either 'o3ds' or 'n3ds' (no quotes)

-Copy everything in 'out' folder to SD root and run!

 **Features:**